Badatz

 In Israel, the term Badatz is often used to refer to the Badatz of the Edah HaChareidis; however, it is not the title of this group, and other batei din use the title as well.
 It is often used in the context of hechsherim (kashrut certification).

+In most Jewish communities, there has been a beit din, which was often headed by the rabbi of the city, hence the nickname "Rabbad" - combining "Rabbi" and "Av Beit Din."
+In various ultra-Orthodox communities today, there are three Jewish judges serving as a local badatz.

+Badatz in Israel

+Badatz is not a major beth din according to the laws of the State of Israel.
+Certain Badatz, such as that of the ultra-Orthodox community, do not recognize the authority of the State of Israel, and the judgments are not legally valid but only halakhic.

+Rabbinical Courts

 Rabbinical courts that use this title include: